Free Kitchen Hacks eBook

 Want to add moisture and flavor to your bread pudding?
 This Vanilla Sauce for Bread Pudding is the perfect addition to your classic bread pudding, and truly, any dessert that needs some extra moisture!

-It’s easy to make, easy to adapt to make dairy-free, and customizable to tailor to your desired consistency.
+It’s easy to make, easy to adapt to make dairy-free, and customizable to tailor to your desired consistency and sweetness level.

 piece of bread pudding on a plate smothered in vanilla sauce